tzelalouzeir/web-scraping_multipages/README.md

 |...|...|...|...|

 ## Upgrade code
 We will work little bit different.
 Collected every data on 1-6 pages with different names(even name was twice in data but with different price), prices and links.
+Now collect every GPUs variables.
+For example, there can be different 4 RTX 3060ti and we will add them in our data, it's like a **matryoshka baby**.
+Scrap the scrap.
 - add on data new variables such as ```delivery in``` ```shipping cost``` ```store names```
 - translating every Greek words
 #### Issues